 Esther de Waal, Seeking God: The Way of St. Benedict (London: Fount, 1984).

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
-This lecture with Year I MTh students on Sunday 14 September 2014 was part of the introductory weekend at the beginning of the 2014-2015 academic year.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
+These notes were prepared as part of the introductory weekend at the beginning of the 2016-2017 academic year.

 Post a Comment